 Appropriate use of first person we and our:

 Two other nurses and I worked together to create a qualitative survey to measure patient satisfaction.
 Upon completion, we presented the results to our supervisor.

-In the first sentence above, the readers would not necessarily know who we is, and using a phrase such as our society can immediately exclude readers from outside your social group.
+In the first sentence above, the readers would not necessarily know who "we" are, and using a phrase such as "our society" can immediately exclude readers from outside your social group.
 In the second sentence, the author assumes that the reader is a nurse or medical professional, which may not be the case, and the sentence expresses the opinion of the author.

 To write with more precision and clarity, hallmarks of scholarly writing, revise these sentences without the use of "we" and "our."